-In the course of acute insults such as wound healing and infections, immune inflammatory cells appear transiently and then disappear.
-However, their persistence in sites of chronic inflammation has been associated with many pathologies including fibrosis, aberrant angiogenesis and cancer.
-At the earliest stages of disease, incipient neoplasias recruit a host of stroma cells with self-sustaining reciprocal influences.
-Inflammatory recruitment of Neutrophils is one such case.
+In the course of acute insults such as wound healing and infections, the innate immune system supplies the first responders to inflammatory stimuli.
+Under textbook circumstances, innate immunity then resolves to adaptive immunity (T Cells, antibodies, etc.) within 10-14 days.
+However, the innate immune response does not always fully resolve in chronic inflammation, and this lack of resolution is associated with many pathologies including fibrosis, aberrant angiogenesis and cancer.
+So, at the earliest stages of disease, incipient tumors recruit a host of innate stroma cells with self-sustaining reciprocal influences; recruitment of Neutrophils being one such opportunistic case.